 THE PERFECT FOOTWEAR

-“Buy a pair of boot in Las Vegas provides a moment to reflect on what kind of shoes we should be wearing as Christians and ministers of the Gospel.”
+“Buying a pair of boots in Las Vegas provides a moment to reflect on what kind of shoes we should be wearing as Christians and ministers of the Gospel.”

 In Hawaiian culture, flip-flops or “slippers” are the preferred shoe and there are a lot of advantages to this model: Great air circulation, quick on-off for entering homes or water at the beach, and the complete suntan on the legs and feet.